Nick Fortes Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Nick Fortes (.143 batting average in his past 10 games), battle starter Clayton Kershaw and the Los Angeles Dodgers at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins, including Nick Fortes (.188 on-base percentage in past 10 games, 73 points below season-long percentage), take on starter Ryan Pepiot and the Los Angeles Dodgers at LoanDepot park, Thursday at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Nationals.
+In his previous game he had a hitless showing (0-for-1) against the Dodgers.

 Nick Fortes Game Info & Props vs. the Dodgers